Tunis travel guide

 Facilities: Facilities at the airport include a post office, bank, bureau de change, ATM, restaurants, cafeterias, bars, VIP lounge, duty-free shop, first aid, gift shop, travel agent and tourist help desk.

 Parking: Short and long-term parking is available at the airport.

 Taxis are easy to find in Tunis and are a comfortable and convenient way to get about.
 Travellers should always ensure that the driver turns the meter on, so that they do not get overcharged.
 While it is possible to rent a car in Tunis, drivers should be highly alert and drive defensively as Tunisian drivers are notoriously erratic.
 For the most part, cars are not necessary for getting around the city.
-The road conditions are generally good in Tunis, however pot holes become a problem the farther you get away from the city centre.
+The road conditions are generally good in Tunis, however, pot holes become a problem the further travellers get from the city centre.